 UConn ECE instructors are high school teachers certified as adjunct professors by the University.
 UConn ECE courses are overseen by University faculty members from participating departments, in accordance with national accreditation standards established by the National Alliance of Concurrent Enrollment Partnerships (NAPEP).

 UConn ECE students are non-degree students with official University transcripts.
 UConn ECE students must successfully complete the course with a grade of “C” or above in order to receive University credit.
-Credits are transferable to many other institutions.
-Students attending UConn have the choice to move credits earned through UConn ECE from their non-degree transcript to their degree transcript.
+Credits are transferable to many other institutions (see ece.uconn.edu for details).
+Students attending the University of Connecticut have the choice to move credits earned through UConn ECE from their non-degree transcript to their degree transcript.
 A final determination must be made before the start of the student’s second semester as a matriculated student at the University of Connecticut.
 For further information please contact:UConn Early College Experience

 368 Fairfield Way, Unit-4171

 |CAHNR||English: 4||Math: 3 a||Foreign Language: 2 b||Lab Science: 2 a||Social Science: 2||Other: 3||Total: 16|

 |CLAS||English: 4||Math: 3 a||Foreign Language: 2 b||Lab Science: 2||Social Science: 2||Other: 3||Total: 16|